If your question is not answered here, or if you'd like more information,

 Back to top

-- How much of a notice will you give me before you come out to trim?
+- How much of a notice will you give me before you come to trim?

 -